top of page

 The final layout, cut to the mold

-Above is the final layout after the boards were cleaned.
-The next step was to add 7 gallons of epoxy.
-I have been testing different recipes of epoxy and dye to give an effect that I call "fade to black," which means that up close you can see the depth of the wood, but from farther away it simply looks opaque.
+Next, it was time to add 7 gallons of epoxy.
+I have been experimenting with different recipes of epoxy and dye to achieve an effect I call "fade to black."
+This means that, up close, you see the depth of the wood.
+From farther away, it appears opaque.

 Clamping down the Custom Coffee Table.

-For the pour, each cookie must be held down and in place, or else a flotilla will ruin the project!
-Here, with so many cookies, I ended up using six 2x4s that I clamped down with another two crosswise.
-Given the fact that Home Depot cannot find a straight 2x4 and the fact that not all of the olive wood cookies were the same width, I used folded-over paper towels and tongue depressors to fill in the gaps.
+For the pour, each cookie must be held securely in place.
+Otherwise, a flotilla effect could ruin my project!
+With so many cookies involved, I ended up using six 2x4s clamped down with two additional ones across.
+Home Depot's struggle to provide a straight 2x4, along with the varying widths of the olive wood cookies, led me to improvise using folded-over paper towels and tongue depressors to fill in any gaps.

 Yikes!